Five benefits of climate-friendly business practices

 This is especially true with our younger generations, who generally really see it as important to work for an organization that shares their values.

-But to achieve your sustainability goals, you need your staff to buy in.
+But to achieve your climate goals, you need your staff to buy in.
 For example, if you want to use less electricity, you need employees to feel motivated to turn off lights in empty rooms and power down their computers at the end of day.

 Because training staff on new habits can be challenging, Heim encourages new businesses to integrate these sorts of company-wide habits early on.

-Writing your sustainability goals into your mission statement can give your team a guiding set of principles to follow.
+Writing your climate goals into your mission statement can give your team a guiding set of principles to follow.
 “Your mission statement is critical to your purpose and should define the impact your company will have on consumers and perhaps the world,” says Heim.

 Conversely, if workers are disengaged, it can lead to high turnover—which can really damage a company’s ability to grow and meet its goals.